dtchepak/vimfiles/README.markdown

 # Getting started

-After cloning the repo, run `rake` to initialise and update the submodule bundles (or manually run `git submodule init; git submodule update`).
+After cloning the repo, run `rake` to initialise [NeoBundle](https://github.com/Shougo/neobundle.vim) and plugins (must have a network connection).
+(This will give an error initially about missing colour scheme until the plugin update completes.)

 Then link:

 * `repo` to `~/.vim`
 * `repo/vimrc` to `~/.vimrc`
 * `repo/gvimrc` to `~/.gvimrc`

+To update plugins run `rake update_plugins`.

 # Thanks to...
 These vimfiles borrow various settings and ideas from: